yunijeong5/MadeInVSCode/README.md

-Branch logs go on this line....
-Feature A is awesome.
+Branch logs: Feature B is even more awesome than feature A.

 [Branches]
 main
 feature A
+feature B